sustainers/academic-map/universities/johns-hopkins-university.md

 ## Core Objectives

+We are committed to helping faculty, staff, and students use, contribute to, and benefit from open-source software by:

+- Cultivating an engaged, sustainable, and collaborative open source community
-- Building awareness of the value and impact of open source within the university.
+- Building awareness of the value and impact of open source within the University
-- Providing resources, tools, and engineering support to promote the use of open source within the university's academic community.
+- Providing resources, tools, and engineering support to promote the use of open source within the university community
-- Supporting the participation of faculty, staff, and students in open source through educational programs, information sharing, and guidance on best practices.
+- Supporting the participation of faculty, staff, and students in open source through educational programs, information sharing, and guidance on best practices
-- Encouraging the translation of academic discovery into products and services that generate social impact in addition to commercial success.
+- Facilitating the translation of open-source software into products and services that generate social impact and commercial success

 ## Primary Contacts

-- Bill Branan, Manager, Digital Research and Curation Center, Sheridan Libraries
+- Bill Branan, Hodson Director, Digital Research & Curation Center and Open Source Programs Office, Sheridan Libraries
 - Megan Forbes, Program Manager, Open Source Programs Office

 ## Other Context